 (6)

-The potential evapotranspiration (PET) is derived based on the Hamon method (Hamon, 1961),
+The potential evapotranspiration (PET) is derived based on the Hamon method (Hamon, 1961), in which daily PET in mm is computed as a function of daily mean temperature and hours of daylight:

+(7)

+where, Ld is the daylight hours per day, T is the daily mean air temperature (oC), and Coeff is a bias correction factor.
+The hours of daylight is calculated as a function of latitude and day of year based on the daylight length estimation model (CBM model) suggested by Forsythe et al. (1995).

 The HYMOD_DS includes snow and glacier modules with separate runoff processes, i.e., the runoff from the glacierized area is calculated separately and added to runoff generated from the soil moisture accounting module coupled with the snow module.
 The implicit assumption here is that there is no interchange of water between soil layers and glacial area and runoff from glacial areas is regarded as surface flow.
 The runoff from each area is weighted by its area fraction within the basin to obtain total runoff.